Early Pierre Chapo Pair of Lounge Chairs 'S10X' in Patinated Black Leather

 This design is an early edition, created according to the original craft methodology of Pierre Chapo.
 These comfortable armchairs in solid elmwood and black saddle leather of this specific set features a wonderful and rich patina.
 The set is therefore especially interesting as the aging of the leather creates a sculptural feeling and the version in black leather is rare.
 The chairs are based on Chapo's 48 x 72 assembly principle.
 The S10 chair is most likely a reference to Corbusier's LC2.
 It was a very popular chair when it first came out.
-The chair can be fully dismantled and is a wonderful example of chair with a complex assembly yet with a sober, modest aesthetic.
+The chair can be fully dismantled and is a wonderful example of a design with a complex assembly yet with a sober, modest aesthetic.
 The entire structure is held together by the tension of the leather seat on the frame.
 An expressive patina is visible on the natural leather.
 The sincere appearance and smart construction this model shows, characterizes the work Pierre Chapo is renowned for.
 The straight lines of the sturdy rectangular wooden frame nicely contrasts with the thin back and curved straps of the armrests.